Dzungar Khanate: Origin

+Oirat War of Independence

+At around early 17th Century, Following a battle at the Emil River, the Oirats are defeated and forced to submit to the Khalkha Khan, Likhur Khan.
+They are compelled to pay tribute in 1606.

+Towards from 1608, Torghut's Kho Orluk, Khoshut's Tsoghor, Dorbet's Dalai Baghatur taishi formed an alliance with their forces reach the Caspian Sea by 1608 and the Ural River by 1613, displacing the Nogai people whilst simultaneously, the Khalkha leader Sholoi Ubashi conquers the Yenisei Kyrgyz and drives the Oirats from Uvs Nuur, occupying the region.
+In 1609, After three years of submission, the Oirats launch a successful counterattack against the Khalkhas, temporarily stopping the tribute payments.

+Later in circa.
+1615-1619, The Khalkhas launched a major invasion, defeating Oirat leaders Baibagas and Khara Khula.
+As their goal being to re-subjugate some Oirat nobles, imposing a heavy annual tribute.

-In 1620, the leaders of the Choros and Torghut Oirats, Kharkhul and Mergen Temene, attacked Ubasi Khong Tayiji, the first Altan Khan of the Khalkha.
-They were defeated and Kharkhul lost his wife and children to the enemy.
-An all out war between Ubasi and the Oirats lasted until 1623 when Ubasi was killed.
+In 1620, the leaders of the Choros and Torghut Oirats, Khara Khula and Mergen Temene, attacked Ubashi Khong Tayiji, and the first Altan Khan of the Khalkha.
+They were defeated and Khara Khula lost his wife and children to the enemy.
+An all out war between Ubashi Khong Tayiji and the Oirats lasted until 1623 when Ubashi Khong Tayiji was killed and the Oirats declared independence at the Battle of Irtysh River.
 In 1625, a conflict erupted between the Khoshut chief Chöükür and his uterine brother Baibaghas over inheritance issues.
 Baibaghas was killed in the fight.
 However, his younger brothers Güshi Khan and Köndölön Ubashi took up the fight and pursued Chöükür from the Ishim River to the Tobol River, attacking and killing his tribal followers in 1630.
 The infighting among the Oirats caused the Torghut chief Kho Orluk to migrate westwards until they came into conflict with the Nogai Horde, which they destroyed.
 The Torghuts founded the Kalmyk Khanate but still stayed in contact with the Oirats in the east.
 Every time a great assembly was called, they sent representatives to attend.

 In 1632, the Gelug Yellow Hat sect in Qinghai was being repressed by the Khalkha Choghtu Khong Tayiji, so they invited Güshi Khan to come and deal with him.
 In 1636, Güshi led 10,000 Oirats in an invasion of Qinghai which resulted in the defeat of a 30,000 strong enemy army and the death of Choghtu.
 He then entered Central Tibet, where he received from the 5th Dalai Lama the title of Bstan-'dzin Choskyi Rgyal-po (the Dharma King Who Upholds the Religion).
 He then claimed the title of Khan, the first non-Genghisid Mongol to do so, and summoned the Oirats to completely conquer Tibet, creating the Khoshut Khanate.
-Among those involved was Kharkhul's son, Erdeni Batur, who was granted the title of Khong Tayiji, married the khan's daughter Amin Dara, and sent back to establish the Dzungar Khanate on the upper Emil River south of the Tarbagatai Mountains.
-Batur returned to Dzungaria with the title Erdeni (given by the Dalai Lama) and much booty.
-During his reign he made three expeditions against the Kazakhs.
-The conflicts by the Dzungars are remembered in a Kazakh ballad Elim-ai.
-The Dzungars also went to war against the Kyrgyz, Tajiks, and Uzbeks when they invaded deep into Central Asia to Yasi (Turkestan) and Tashkent in 1643.
+Among those involved was Khara Khula's son, Erdeni Batur, who was granted the title of Khong Tayiji, married the khan's daughter Amin Dara, and sent back to establish the Dzungar Khanate on the upper Emil River south of the Tarbagatai Mountains.